 Become a Florist: Education and Career Roadmap

-Learn how to become a florist.
+Learn how to become a florist or floral designer.
 Research the job description and the education requirements and find out how to start a career in the floral industry.

 |Degree Level||High school diploma; postsecondary training for those who wish to operate their own businesses|